-Note: In order to improve student success probability and reduce unnecessary attrition, all students must take the University Skills Placement Test prior to entering the program and complete any developmental work necessary.
+Note: To improve student success probability and reduce unnecessary attrition, all students must take the University Skills Placement Test prior to entering the program and complete any developmental work necessary.

 The Behavioral Sciences Associate of Arts degree is an academic transfer program designed to introduce students to the fields of Psychology, Sociology, and Anthropology.